 Do you work well with others?
 Are you calm in the face of emotionally charged issues?
-If you answered ‘yes’ to either of these questions, we are looking for you to be a GFWC Mediator!
-Every few years, current Mediators step down and allow new members to join the team.
-Training is provided at Headquarters to help you hone your skills in conflict resolution.
-If you fit the criteria and you’re looking to make a difference, fill out the application below and apply now!
+If you answered ‘yes’ to either of these questions, we’re looking for you to be a GFWC Mediator!
+Every few years, current Mediators step down and allow new members to join the team and receive training at Convention to help you hone your skills in conflict resolution.

 What is the GFWC Mediators Program?

 Through our Mediators Program, formerly the Facilitators Program, GFWC offers specialized, confidential assistance to all levels of the Federation in dealing with membership issues, including recruitment, retention, and new club development.
 Since 2002, when GFWC introduced its first class of “Mentors,” individual GFWC members, clubs, districts, and State Federations have had the benefit of a specially selected and trained team of experienced and passionate GFWC members to assist them with a variety of issues.
 The work of this team complements, supports, and reinforces that of GFWC officers, committees, and staff.

 How can the GFWC Mediators help our club, district, or State Federation?